mjehrhart/github-repo-download-dashboard/README.md

 # Note
-This works only for GitHub repositories that use the Release to create releases to bundle and deliver iterations of a project to users.
+This works only for GitHub repositories that use the Release functionality to create releases to bundle and deliver iterations of a project to users.

 # Technology Used
 The frontend is written in ReactJs.
-The backend is uses AWS Lambda written in Rust Language for it's API calls.
+The backend uses a AWS Lambda written in Rust Language for it's API call using AWS API Gateway.

 # Screenshots